attack68/rateslib/docs/source/api/rateslib.calendars.Cal.lag.rst

    :param days: Number of business days to add.
    :type days: int

-   :param settlement: If *True*, also enforce adherence to an associated settlement calendar.
+   :param settlement: Enforce an associated settlement calendar, if *True* and if one exists.
    :type settlement: bool

    :rtype: datetime